 Participants where asked if there were clear systems for reporting adverse events and/or problems, 43% said yes, 38% unsure and 18% said no. 79% of respondents reported no training in how to use these systems, whether they did or did not exist.
 91% responded yes to there being a clear hierarchy in their unit, 74% agreed their unit delivers a high standard of care, only 3% of participants said they did not (Figure 2A-D).

 Reporting adverse events

-Clinicians where asked how able they felt to report an event in their unit, 55% felt they were able to report an adverse event, 20% said they could not and 22% were unsure; 3% of participants did not respond.
+Clinicians were asked how able they felt to report an event in their unit, 55% felt they were able to report an adverse event, 20% said they could not and 22% were unsure; 3% of participants did not respond.
 Of 58 participants 91% said patient safety motivated them to whistleblow; this was followed by morality (34%) and hospital policy (26%).
 Although not explicitly mentioned in the questionnaire, participants were able to select more than one motivation for reporting and the most frequent number selected was a single response (39%).
 Therefore, of the 100 responses, the most common indications to report were patient safety (51%) followed by morality (25%) (Figure 3).
 Participants were also asked if they had ever been reluctant to report an event, 64% said they had never been reluctant and 33% responded admitted some hesitancy to whistleblowing.
 Of the 33% that had been reluctant in the past, 15 responded (79%) as to why this was the case.
-Hierarchy was cited by 33%, racism or negative targeting by colleagues and employers in 27% and other responses concerned work conditions, relationships and process.
+Hierarchy was cited by 33%, racism or negative targeting by colleagues and employers in 27% and other responses concerned work conditions, relationships, and process.

 Participants were asked if it “is hard to acknowledge personal mistakes because of the consequences”, 33% agreed or strongly agreed.
 What situations, if any, they had been reluctant to report “an adverse event and/or concern about a colleague” were explored in free text answers (Table 3, n=50).
 Further to this, participants were asked, what they believed the most effective way to increase the reporting of adverse events and/or concerns was (Table 3, n=50).